-Java used to be highly popular several years ago, but its position in the charts has lost momentum recently.
+Java used to be highly popular several years ago, but its position in the charts had lost momentum recently.

-2022 reversed that trend, and it’s set to continue.
+2023 reversed that trend, and it’s set to continue.
+Java is now the second-most popular coding language in December 2023PyPl Index, according to the .
 Many recruiters and employers are now looking for experienced Java developers.
 Java is enjoying a lot of popularity in corporate environments in particular.

 At the same time, we’re seeing some new developments in its ecosystem, like the ability to run Java applications in a standalone format that does not require any standard Java libraries or a Java Virtual Machine.
 This is already starting to gain popularity in certain circles.

 3. Data analysis is becoming a crucial skill